 It's common for charities to make big promises, and in most cases they can't deliver.
-But after researching hundreds of charities and the programs they carry out, we've found a few that can truly demonstrate impact - and with these charities, your donation can make a huge difference.
+But after researching hundreds of charities and the programs they carry out, we've found a few that can truly demonstrate impact.
+With these charities, your donation can make a real difference.
 For example: